adanalvarez/TrailDiscover/README.md

 ## How to Contribute

-Prs are welcome.
+PRs are welcome.
 Here’s how you can contribute:

 **Adding New Events**: You can contribute by adding new event files to the `events` folder within the respective service directory.
 Make sure to include all the relevant details as described in the event structure section.

 **Update Event Details:** Add any new findings or details that can provide a better understanding of the event's implications, use in real-world attacks, or links to researchs where the event is mentioned.

 **Updating The Web**: After adding or updating events, use the tools in the `tools` folder to generate the updated CSV and JSON files for the web.
 This ensures that the website stays up-to-date with the latest event information.